 All students want to know as early as possible exactly how much college will cost, what money they’re eligible for and if they’ll need loans, but without a completed FAFSA, a college can only estimate the kind of aid a student will receive and can’t award anything until it has it.
 So, the FAFSA is a big deal, but it’s also completely manageable.

 Get familiar with FAFSA.gov, where you’ll fill out the form, as well as StudentAid.ed.gov, which has a ton of info on the FAFSA and different types of student aid.
 Spalding’s financial aid staff is also available to help at 502-873-4330.
 (Learn more about how to apply for aid.)

 When you fill out the FAFSA, remember that Spalding’s school code is 001960.
 You need to enter that so that Spalding can process your information, and any government aid you receive gets dispersed properly.

-With this year’s FAFSA around the corner, here are five other things you’ll want to know as you go forward.
+Here are five other things you’ll want to know as you file your FAFSA: